cheeeeeeeeeen/RoR2-Qb-Drone/README.md

 ## Changelog

 **2.0.7**
-- Double the projectile speed of Close-Proximity Bomb Thing.
+- Double the projectile speed of Close-Proximity Bomb Thing, as well as decrease the range of detection.
+- Integrate Content Pack management from Chen's Helpers.

 **2.0.6**
 - Add Arms Race support from Chen's Classic Items.